Anjana-Gopan/dripordry/README.md

           Libraries used:bootstrat
 #Screenshots
 ![DripOrDry and 24 more pages - Personal - Microsoft​ Edge 02-11-2024 22_23_24](https://github.com/user-attachments/assets/600224ae-ac4b-4f34-acb7-81bf21094bf7)
-Thins is the front page of the app from where we can access the camera to check whether someone bathed or not.
-The bathbuddy? option gives an option to bath today or not.
+This is the front page of the app from where we can access the camera,the camera scans and says whether the person took a bath or not.
+The "bathbuddy?" option gives an option to bath today or not.
 ![DripOrDry and 24 more pages - Personal - Microsoft​ Edge 02-11-2024 22_23_55](https://github.com/user-attachments/assets/fad35539-86ec-492e-b58d-326664455b42)
-This is step where we ask for a suggestion whether to bath today.
-App asks us whether we took a bath yesterday as we proceed as yes it asks us to keep that fresh feeling and take a bath.
+This is the step where we ask for a suggestion whether to bath today.
+App asks us whether we took a bath yesterday or not, as we proceed as yes it asks us to keep that fresh feeling and take a bath.
 ![DripOrDry and 24 more pages - Personal - Microsoft​ Edge 02-11-2024 22_25_18](https://github.com/user-attachments/assets/16e6ef8b-08ee-4089-9bd7-e1f506515898)
 In this we accessed the camera it scanned and is saying that the person haven't bathed today.
 #Project Demo Vide0